Teokiller16e/Stack-Autoencoder/README.md

 This project consists of deep learning framework to build a stack autoencoder.Here are some basic aspects of it:

- -Imports a huge dataset of images 32x32x3 and reconstructs them using an encoder-decoder.
+- Imports cifar-10 dataset to receive 6k images (32x32x3).

- -Imports a huge dataset of images 32x32x3 and from greyscale images it reconstructs the original color.
+- Reconstructs blurred images to normal & Colorizes images from greyscale (32x32x1) to their original RGB.

- -Usage of Tensorflow/Keras A.P.I.
+- Usage of Tensorflow/Keras A.P.I